Jared-Drake/BountyHunterPlugin/README.md

 - **Offline Support**: Place bounties on players who have previously joined
 - **24-Hour Cooldown**: Prevents bounty spam after claims
 - **Data Persistence**: Survives server restarts and crashes
+- **Persistent Bounties**: Bounties only expire when the hunter kills the target, not from environmental deaths or suicide

 ### ⚔️ **Hunter & Target Modes**
 - **Exclusive Hunting**: Accept bounties to become the designated hunter